In This Article

 "The main active component (the superstar ingredient) of rosehip seed oil is all-trans retinoic acid (ATRA)," Hewett reveals.
 "This ingredient is responsible for making rosehip seed oil the powerhouse that it is."
 ATRA is a naturally occurring derivative of vitamin A, which you probably know as retinol.

 "It works similarly to Retin-A, but without the irritation," she adds.
 Typically, you need a prescription to get your hands on products containing Retin-A, as ATRA is used medically in the treatment of acne, anti-aging, and photo-damaged skin.
 "Rosehip seed oil has the highest levels of ATRA than any other oil," Hewett says.
 This makes it a great alternative to scheduling an appointment with a dermatologist.

 "Rosehip seed oil is also high in essential fatty acids, like linoleic acid, omega-6, and omega-3," explains Hewett.
 "These acids make it highly anti-inflammatory.
 Anti-inflammatory ingredients soothe and smooth pimples, heal acne scars, and repair broken and damaged skin.

-The Best Rosehip Oils on the Market
+Best Rosehip Oils

 According to Hewett, not all rosehip seed oils are created equally.
 "The quality of the seeds and the extraction method are critical," she explains.
 The highest-quality oils are cold-pressed and not solvent-extracted.
 "Solvent extraction removes many of the nutritious properties of the oil, as well as some of the natural properties of the oil, like color and scent."